justinjiajia/personalwiki/hadoop.md

 ## Hadoop Streaming

-Python 3 is installed on Ubuntu EC2 instances.
+Starting from Ubuntu 20.04, Python 3 is included in the base system installation.

 ```bash
 which python3